talkingPotato1906/developerWeek/README.md

 ✅ That if we have an idea, **we can build it ourselves**—we don’t have to wait for someone else to create it.

 This was our first hackathon, but it won’t be our last. **Gallery for Mania is just the beginning! 🚀**

+p.s.
+We recommend to use this app on Chrome.